flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

                    :class:`libpydhcpserver.dhcp_types.packet.DHCPPacket`.

                    Any changes made to this packet will persist.
-    :param str method: The type of DHCP request the packet represents, one of ``DECLINE``, ``DISCOVER``, ``INFORM``, ``RELEASE``,
+    :param method: The type of DHCP request the packet represents, one of ``DECLINE``, ``DISCOVER``, ``INFORM``, ``RELEASE``,
                        ``REQUEST:INIT-REBOOT``, ``REQUEST:REBIND``,
                        ``REQUEST:RENEW``, ``REQUEST:SELECTING``.
+    :type method: str
     :param mac: The MAC of the client, an instance of :class:`libpydhcpserver.dhcp_types.mac.MAC`.
     :param client_ip: The client's requested IP address (may be ``None``), an instance of :class:`libpydhcpserver.dhcp_types.ipv4.IPv4`.
     :param relay_ip: The relay used by the client (may be ``None``), an instance of :class:`libpydhcpserver.dhcp_types.ipv4.IPv4`.
-    :param int port: The port on which the packet was received.
+    :param port: The port on which the packet was received.
+    :type port: int
     :return: An instance of :class:`databases.generic.Definition` or ``None``, if the MAC could not be handled.